 Tokyo and surroundings

-• Accommodation: around 35 euros per night.
-35 x 7 = 245 euros.
+- Accommodation: accommodation in Tokyo is probably the most expensive in the country so, here, the price per person per night will rise a bit.
+Around 75 euros per night.
+75 x 7 = 525 euros.
 If you decide to spend a night in a ryokan in Kusatsu Onsen, the night would cost 100 or 150 euros.

 Okinawa

-Thus, if you opt for Okinawa for the best of Japan in 3 weeks, your average budget would be 3350 euros.
+Thus, if you opt for Okinawa for the best of Japan in 3 weeks, your average budget would be 4150 euros.
 The price of flights is approximate and does not include checked baggage.
-As usual, flight prices will be higher during peak season, which is in summer.
+As usual, flight prices and accommodation will be higher during peak season, which is in summer.

 Hokkaido

-Thus, if you opt for Hokkaido for the best of Japan in 3 weeks, your average budget would be between 3250 and 3400 euros.
+Thus, if you opt for Hokkaido for the best of Japan in 3 weeks, your average budget would be between 4050 and 4150 euros.
 The price of flights is approximate and does not include checked baggage.
-As usual, flight prices will be higher during peak season, which is in winter.
+As usual, flight prices and accommodation will be higher during peak season, which is in winter.

 Day 1: Landing in Osaka and flight to Nagasaki